 Startups and emerging companies often require large amounts of capital to get off the ground or to scale.
 With a lack of significant revenue and traditional financing options, entrepreneurs often rely on private investors for funding.
 Early-stage investors play a critical role not only by providing capital but also by contributing time, experience, and connections.
 Not every entrepreneur, however, has access to these investors.
-In fact, founders from underrepresented groups (e.g., female or minority founders) or located in regions with underdeveloped investor networks often lack meaningful connections to early-stage investors.
+In fact, founders from underrepresented groups (e.g., female or minority founders) or located in regions with underdeveloped investor networks, such as Tennessee, often lack meaningful connections to early-stage investors.

-Fortunately, the SEC has acknowledged that Finders play a crucial role in a startup’s ability to connect with investors and raise capital.
+The SEC has acknowledged that Finders play a crucial role in a startup’s ability to connect with investors and raise capital.
 In turn, the SEC has proposed to address the gap by allowing Finders to engage in certain activities on behalf of a company without registering as a broker.

 Specifically, the SEC has proposed a framework with two different exempt classes of Finders–Tier I and Tier II.
 Generally, the exemption is only available to private companies that are conducting an offering in reliance on an exemption from registration under the Securities Act.
 The Finder and the company must enter into a written agreement that sets forth the services the Finder will provide and the terms of compensation.
 Moreover, the Finder may not engage in a general solicitation and must only pursue accredited investors.

 Although Tier I and Tier II Finders may receive transaction-based compensation, there are significant differences between the permissible activities and requirements.
 For instance, Tier I Finders may only provide a list of potential investors in connection with a single capital raising transaction by a once every 12-months and cannot have any contact with potential investors about the company.